aleixalcacer/memprofiler/README.md

 ## License

-Distributed under the BSD-3 License.
-See `LICENSE` for more information.
+Distributed under the BSD 3-Clause License.
+See [LICENSE](LICENSE) for more information.